-A health professional shall test the detainee's breathing, other vital signs and physical and verbal responses.
-If the detainee is bed-restrained, the health professional shall determine how the detainee must be placed.
+A health professional shall test the detainee's breathing, other vital signs, and physical and verbal responses.
+If the detainee is bed-restrained, the health professional shall determine how the detainee should be placed.
 Qualified health personnel are required to visit the detainee at least twice per eight-hour shift.
 When qualified health personnel are not immediately available, staff shall place the detainee in a "face-up" position until the medical evaluation can be completed.
 Medical checks shall be documented.
-Mental health assessments shall be conducted by a qualified health professional when restraints are utilized for more than eight hours.
-In such instances, detainees should also be assessed by a qualified mental health professional as soon as possible.